 Just Eat App

 Just Eat started as a food delivery service for local takeaway restaurants at a time when ordering fast food online was still gaining traction.
-Like so many companies at the time, Just Eat had expanded and had started to acquire competitors across the world.
-This was great for its reach, revenue and user base, but headaches and inflexibility for it’s code base and creaking user interface.
-Also, popular UK competitors like Deliveroo and Uber Eats were eating into their local market and beyond with slick user experiences, big brands in their inventories, and other popular features.
+As they grew, especially through acquisition, they encountered headaches and inflexibility with its code base and creaking user interface.
 Just Eat needed to slicker, more agile, more nimble and the apps were the best place to start.

 THE CONTEXT & OBJECTIVES